When is Outlander season 5 released? What’s going to happen? - TheNewsTrace

 — Outlander (@Outlander_STARZ) October 5, 2019

-Whereas within the full-length trailer (under) we additionally uncover that Roger desires to return residence to the 20th century, one thing that Brianna protests: “Our household are right here.”
+Whereas within the full-length trailer (under) we additionally uncover that Roger needs to return house to the 20th century, one thing that Brianna protests: “Our household are right here.”

-Roger and Jamie’s relationship final season was fraught to say the least, after Jamie brutally beat his son-in-law following a case of mistaken id.
+Roger and Jamie’s relationship final season was fraught to say the least, after Jamie brutally beat his son-in-law following a case of mistaken identification.

-“There’s quite a bit going on for the connection in the beginning of this season,” Rankin mentioned of Roger and Jamie’s relationship in an interview with RadioTimes.com.
+“There’s rather a lot going on for the connection in the beginning of this season,” Rankin mentioned of Roger and Jamie’s relationship in an interview with RadioTimes.com.

-“They don’t actually know one another, they’re a bit not sure of one another; clearly Jamie performed an enormous half in what occurred to Roger and what he had to undergo, by season 4, so I’m positive Roger received’t have utterly let that go.
+“They don’t actually know one another, they’re a bit not sure of one another; clearly Jamie performed an enormous half in what occurred to Roger and what he had to undergo, by way of season 4, so I’m certain Roger received’t have fully let that go.

-“They’re household, they’re kin — they do already, whether or not they like to admit it or not, have a connection.
-And so they have a really deep connection by blood, anyway, they’re each MacKenzies.
-So I hope to see them forge a powerful relationship by the approaching seasons.
-I’d like to suppose so.”

 There’s a brand new addition to the solid too, in furry type.